ambiguousname/ambiguousname.github.io/_drafts/oblivion-in-minecraft.md

 ### Differences in `Skyrim.esm` and `Oblivion.esm`

 ### Miscellaneous Improvements
-It used to take me 45 minutes (or longer) to run the program on Skyrim's data on my gaming desktop, now it takes about 12 minutes on my work laptop.
+It used to take me 45 minutes (or longer) to run the program on Skyrim's data, now it takes about 4 minutes.
 The project now uses [rayon](https://docs.rs/crate/rayon/latest) for some quick and dirty parallellism.

 ## Wrapping Up